compsciencelab/pytorchrl/code_examples/train_genchem/ppo/README.md

         "raw_regression_model": 0.33,
     }

+For a dummy example, look at `code_examples/train_genchem/ppo/dummy_custom_scoring_function.py`

 ### 6.2 Code Adjustments

 To use a custom scoring function two minor code modifications are required

-First, replace line 25 in code_examples/train_genchem/ppo/train.py by importing the custom scoring_function, for example
+First, replace `line 25` in code_examples/train_genchem/ppo/train.py by importing the custom scoring_function, for example

 from